Armanasq/Armanasq.github.io/content/post/Datasets/COCO.md

 3. `loadAnns(self, ids=[])`: Loads annotations given their IDs.
 It returns a list of dictionaries, each representing an annotation.
 Each dictionary contains the annotation id, image id, category id, segmentation, area, bounding box, and whether the annotation is a crowd.

+The `loadAnns` function is used to retrieve annotations for a specific image or a list of annotation IDs.
+It allows you to access detailed information about each annotation, such as the category of the object, the location of the object in the image, and the shape of the object's boundary.
+By using `loadAnns`, you can obtain a list of annotation objects that contain all the relevant details about the annotations.
+This function is flexible, allowing you to retrieve annotations for a specific image or fetch annotations based on their unique IDs.
+It provides a convenient way to access and analyze annotations for various purposes.

 ```python
 # Load annotations for the given ids
 annotation_ids = coco.getAnnIds(imgIds=image_id)